SFMOMA–San Francisco Museum of Modern Art

 (415) 357-4000 • sfmoma.org

-SFMOMA, San Francisco Museum of Modern Art, is continuing to enhance its recently remodeled space with outstanding works of art.
-The museum is committed to exploring the new, the challenging and the unexpected.
-Its more than 30,000 artworks, innovative film and performance programs continually advance the expression of modern art for the Bay Area.
+Ever-popular on the pages of Readers’ Choice, SFMOMA is reopening and celebrating with two weeks of Free Community Days and free parking at the museum from Oct.
+4-18.
+The museum remains committed to exploring the new, the challenging and the unexpected.
+Its more than 30,000 artworks, along with its innovative film and performance programs, continue to advance the expression of modern art in the Bay Area.

 Contemporary Jewish Museum

 Once again, this wonderful museum makes it onto the list of J. reader favorites, as it continues to reflect the spectrum of the Jewish experience, not only in art but in music, film, literature and science.
 Among the past special events: ceramic pop-ups, Night at the Jewseum, drop-in studios for families and musical performances.

 As a future plan, the museum will be working with artists to re-mount ongoing exhibitions of murals and artworks in downtown Oakland created in support of the Black Lives Matter movement.
 The museum is closed for temporary SIP compliance, and invites art lovers to connect digitally with OMCA at Home.
 More than an art museum, more than a natural history museum, the Oakland Museum of California, with a collection of nearly 2 million objects, reflects California’s many cultures in art, history and natural sciences.
 The gardens are free and open to the public during museum hours, offering a tranquil place for picnicking, playing and relaxing.